zackbradys/rancher-airgap/README.md

 - Built and Exited a Digital Firm
 - Active Volunteer Firefighter/EMT

 ## Introduction

-### Welcome to the Offline Rancher Installation Guide
+### Welcome to the Airgapped Rancher Installation Guide
 In this deployment guide, we will be installing the entire Rancher Stack airgapped to include the following products:

 - RKE2 (Kubernetes Engine) - [click learn more](https://www.rancher.com/products/rke)